MisarMisar Docs

 }'

-If alias_id is omitted, MisarMail uses its default shared sending pool.
+If alias_id is omitted, MisarMail uses your default alias (and its pool).

 Amazon SES setup notes